Skip to main content

 EIP-7702 Quickstart

-EIP-7702 enables Ethereum External Owned Accounts (EOAs) to authorize smart contract code at their own address.
-This allows:
+EIP-7702 enables Ethereum Externally Owned Accounts (EOAs) to authorize smart contract code at their address, unlocking:

-• Gas sponsorship: abstract away gas fees, allowing third-party sponsorship or payment in ERC-20 tokens
+• Gas Sponsorship: Abstract gas fees through third-party sponsorship or ERC-20 token payments

-• Transaction batching: improve UX and security by combining approvals and contract interactions into a single step
+• Transaction Batching: Improve UX and security by combining approvals and contract interactions atomically

-• Permissions: grant specific, limited access to third-parties, enabling use cases like recurring payments
+• Granular Permissions: Grant specific, limited access to third parties for use cases like recurring payments

-• Forward compatibility with end-game AA: Remains compatible with ERC-4337 and future native account abstraction.
+• Forward Compatibility: Maintains compatibility with ERC-4337 and future native account abstraction

-In this example, you will learn how to upgrade your EOA to a Smart Account to leverage features such as batching and gas sponsorship.
+This guide demonstrates how to upgrade your EOA to a Smart Account for batching and gas sponsorship capabilities.

 Prerequisites